-Each kit (Red and White) contains 12 aromas, instructional booklet, scent cards and interactive notepad.
-Don’t study alone.
-Rather, use the cards and notepad and turn learning into a game to be shared with friends and a glass (or more) of wine.
+The white wine kit contains 12 aromas, instructional booklet, scent cards and interactive notepad.
+You don’t have to study alone.
+Use the cards and notepad and turn learning into a game to be shared with friends and a glass (or more) of wine.

 To use the kits simply follow these easy steps:

 - Without looking at the label, gently invert a vial about 3 or 4 times, open and wave it just a few inches below your nose, but without making contact with your nose.

 - Sniff once or twice, but not too much.
 Your nose can actually adapt to the aroma pretty quickly and make it more difficult to smell the aroma further.
-TIP: To “rest” your nose, take break to get fresh air or you can simply sniff the back of your hand a couple of times.
+To “rest” your nose, take break to get fresh air or you can simply sniff the back of your hand a couple of times.
 A cup of coffee beans can do the trick as well.

 - Now test yourself by identifying the aroma and check the label to see if you got it right.
 If not, try again.
 Practice makes perfect and repetition using the interactive cards and notepad help train your nose and brain to more easily identify and recall each aroma.